 The TTAD shall be properly compensated for the privileges granted to an Operator, Lessee, Licensee, or Permittee.
-It is the policy of the TTAD to seek terms and conditions that, while being reasonable and not unjustly discriminatory, provide the best return to the TTAD.
+It is the policy of the TTAD to seek terms and conditions that, while being reasonable and not unjustly discriminatory, provide the best overall value to the TTAD and its constituency.